 Fix calculation of zonal stats when source contains nodata or nan

 pixels (fix #11135)

 #1 Updated by Giovanni Manghi almost 6 years ago

 - Affected QGIS version changed from 2.4.0 to master

 I can confirm this on the latest master, where both the tool in the raster menu and in the processing toolbox (one C++ and the other python) make the same error and give the wrong result.

 The provided test raster has no data areas and once transformed them into 0 then the zonal stats tool returns the same mean value, meaning that it seems no data is taken into account as 0.

 with the processing tool and the provided sample raster the "min" and "max" values do not make any sense (and it seems to give the wrong values with any input raster)

 other computed values too, both with the processing tool and the C++ plugin seems odd.

-#7 Updated by Spencer Gardner about 3 years ago
+#7 Updated by Spencer Gardner over 3 years ago

 - Status changed from Closed to Reopened